Technologicat/unpythonic/macro_extras/README.md

  - Let bindings, ``let[(f, (lambda ...: ...)) in ...]``, using any let syntax supported by unpythonic (here using the haskelly let-in just as an example).
  - Env-assignments are now processed lexically, just like regular assignments.
 Added support for let-bindings.

-Support for other forms of assignment might or might not be added in a future version.
+Support for other forms of assignment may or may not be added in a future version.

 ### ``quicklambda``: combo with ``macropy.quick_lambda``